rayatc/TCG-Library/readme.md

 ## Introduction

 The TCG Library is a comprehensive C++ toolkit designed to generate various types of random data structures and values.
-It's particularly useful for competitive programming, algorithm testing, and generating test cases various problems.
+It's particularly useful for competitive programming, algorithm testing, and generating test cases for various coding problems.

 This library provides efficient and easy-to-use classes and functions for generating: